mixbytes/icoplate_ico/README.md

 ## Deployment
-Use truffle migrate, but since you can't specify which migration to process via truffle migrate *Don't manage to deploy all the contracts at once.
-Deploying PreSale remove PreICO AND ICO migrations!
+Use truffle migrate, but since you can't specify which migration to process via truffle migrate *don't manage to deploy all the contracts at once.
+Deploying PreSale remove PreICO and ICO migrations!
-When deploy preICO after preSale - remove ICO accordingly*
+When deploy preICO after preSale - remove ICO accordingly.*